 (C) fluorescent antibody tissue section;

-swine, the producer must implement sufficient safeguards (i.e., management
+swine, the producer must implement sufficient safeguards, including,

-or ensure that nose to nose contact with feral or transitional swine
+to prevent commingling and nose to nose contact with feral or high-risk

-cannot occur.
-Feral swine shall not be intentionally commingled with
+domestic swine.
+Feral swine shall not be commingled with commercial

 (c) Animal Identification.
 Breeding swine sold or destined